-The purpose of this guide is to describe the SQream DB reference architecture, emphasizing the benefits to the technical audience, while providing guidance for end-users on selecting the right configuration for a SQream DB installation.
+This guide describes the SQream DB reference architecture, emphasizing the benefits to the technical audience, and provides guidance for end-users on selecting the right configuration for a SQream DB installation.

 This page is intended as a “reference” to suggested hardware.
 However, different workloads require different solution sizes.
 SQream’s experienced customer support has the experience to advise on these matters to ensure the best experience.